epam/ai-dial/docs/user-guide.md

 3. Optionally, under **System prompts**, select a prompt by typing "/" in the text box.
 For details, refer to the [Prompts](#prompts) section of this guide.
 4. Under **Temperature**, set a value of the temperature parameter.
 For details, refer to the [Temperature](#temperature) section of this guide.
 5. Optionally, under **Addons**, select an Addon.
 For details, refer to the [Addons](#addons) section of this guide.
 6. Under conversation settings, type your text (prompt) in the chat box and click the **Send** icon.
 The conversation will be created, and your first question will be used as its name.
+The following symbols in the conversation names are prohibited: ":", ";", "/", ",", "=", "{", "}" and will be excluded.
+Note that you can use the "." symbol at the start or inside a name, but the dot at the end will be automatically removed.

 ### Actions